davidhamsft/SqlServerMigrationTraining/setup/setup.md

         - Azure Virtual Machine (same as Azure SQL VM)
         - Azure VNET

-    - Bastion into VM in the deployed resource group.
+    - Bastion into VM in the deployed resource group (SQLMigrationLab).
       - Verify the following is installed:
           - SQL Server 2012 - AdventureWorks2012
           - SQL Server 2016 - AdventureWorks2016